ckai1/SAA/python/README.txt

 Of course you are welcome to use what is there, but we suggest  to contact us (e.g. create a new issue) if you like to use it.

+See also the great pysaa_technical_specification.docx (most likely in "Documentation", if it moved, use the search function to search through the current repository).

 ========
 CONTENTS
 ========